 Practical Tips for Visiting NYC

-Other people who have traveled longer days have also taken the opportunity to visit Philadelphia, Boston or Niagara Falls.
+Other people who have traveled longer days have also taken the opportunity to visit Philadelphia, Boston, and/or even Niagara Falls.
 It all depends on your budget and the days you have to travel.

 Transportation in New York: How to Get around the City?

 New York is a city to explore on foot.
 An easy way to get around is the subway and if you are traveling with more people, the taxi or uber at night is advisable.

 Is the New York City Pass Worth It?

 The New York Pass is a card that saves you money on tickets to the city’s top attractions.

 We bought it because we wanted to visit paid sightseeing.
 Only with the entrance to three attractions do you cover the cost of the one-day card.

 Top attractions included in the card: